 And a note for TV addicts: forget it!
 Fair Hills is very much focused on outdoor fun, so TVs aren't provided in your accommodations.
 And rightly so.
 With so many things to do outside, who wants to stay indoors anyway?

 Historic Lost Lake Lodge has been welcoming vacationers to its charming 80-acre property near Nisswa for more than 70 years.
-In addition to offering first-rate meals in its dining room (these are included with your stay), guests can enjoy numerous water activities on Lost Lake, a private lake that's linked to the larger Gull Lake chain.
+In addition to offering first-rate meals in its dining room that are included with your stay, you can enjoy numerous water activities on Lost Lake, a private lake that's linked to the larger Gull Lake chain.